startach/blood-donor-backend/README.md

 #### what does it include?

-- A Server side rendered desktop app for the organization coordinator, where he can update parts of the React Front-end App.
+- A node.js server rendered via handlebars for the organization's coordinator, where he can update parts of the React Front-end App.
 - A connection point between Firebase to the front-end app.

 ## Installation